 It is possible to pursue a dual degree in Physics and Mathematics.
-In order to do so, the student's dissertation must include significant research contributions in both disciplines (see the MSU guidelines on dual major doctoral thesis [15].
+In order to do so, the student's dissertation must include significant research contributions in both disciplines (see the MSU guidelines on dual major doctoral thesis [26].
 In case of a dual degree, the student should identify which of the degrees are the primary and secondary affiliations.
 This section contains the requirements for students who choose Physics as the primary affiliation.
-Students who choose Mathematics as the primary affiliation must refer to the Mathematics requirements [16].
+Students who choose Mathematics as the primary affiliation must refer to the Mathematics requirements [27].
 Mathematics also sets requirements if it is the secondary affiliation - these requirements are included in the requirements stated below.
-Where this section is quiet, the requirements of Section IV.
-A. Ph.D. in Physics apply.
+Where this section is quiet, the requirements of Section A. Ph.D. in Physics apply.

-- 3 of the 4 PHY subject exam courses PHY 820, 831, 851, 852 (see Section 4), with a GPA of 3.33 for the subject exams, as well as an oral subject exam with a score of 3.5 or better - Two mathematics qualifying exams (see [16]) within the first three years of the student's enrollment at Michigan State University.
+- Pass 3 of the 4 Physics subject exam courses PHY 820, 831, 841, 851, with a score of at least 3.0 for the subject exam, which is the best of the course grade and the final exam grade, as well as an oral subject exam with a score of 3.5 or better - Two mathematics qualifying exams (see [27]) within the first three years of the student's enrollment at Michigan State University.
 The mathematical content of the two qualifying exams must be substantially different from the mathematical content of any exam taken to satisfy requirements in the Physics and Astronomy Department.
 The candidate will be allowed two attempts to pass each exam. - The mathematics comprehensive exam should be fulfilled as specified for PhD candidates in mathematics with two possible exceptions: (1) The exam can be taken any time after the qualifying exam requirements have been met and before the end of the fourth year of the student's enrollment at Michigan State University.
 (2) The syllabus and questions prepared for the comprehensive exam by the student's guidance committee can include topics and questions from the dual program to allow the comprehensive exam to satisfy the requirements of the dual program.
 At least half the topics and questions should be in mathematics.
 The topics covered by the comprehensive exam must be approved by the mathematics graduate director and graduate studies committee. - The remainder of their course requirements can be from any reasonable combination of courses from the two departments, ensuring that the students take a minimum of 15 credits of 800-900 level mathematics courses, excluding dissertation credits (Math 999) and mathematics qualifying exam course sequences.
 These courses must be approved by the student's guidance committee.